 [A]Conclusion

 Nineteenth-century missionary work and mass print consolidated a transatlantic public sphere that connected publishers and readers dispersed in different parts of the globe (Clark and Ledger-Lomas 2012: 30).
-As this chapter has shown, themes, theological debates and conflicts with Catholic leaders that originated in Brazil reverberated in different parts of the Lusophone world and activated the engines of the Tract Society’s printing presses in Portugal and Brazil.
-By means of a more decentralised administration than the BFBS, the RTS and its Lisbon committee were able to respond quickly to the impulses and incitements raised on both sides of the Atlantic, defending BFBS Bibles against the critiques of Brazilian and Portuguese Catholic bishops and reacting to the unorthodox teachings of Richard Holden.
+As this chapter has shown, themes, theological debates and conflicts with Catholic leaders that originated in Brazil reverberated in different parts of the Lusophone world and activated the engines of the Tract Society’s printing presses in Portugal and Britain.
+By means of a more decentralised administration than the BFBS, the RTS and its Lisbon committee were able to respond quickly to the impulses and incitements raised on both sides of the Atlantic, defending BFBS Bibles against the critiques of Brazilian and Portuguese Catholic bishops and reacting to the teachings of Richard Holden.
 In contrast to this, the BFBS committee in London was slower in attending to claims that arose in Brazil.
 On the one hand, they acted rapidly in raising the salaries of colporteurs and superintendents and in supplying their agents with books.
 On the other, pleas regarding adaptations to the printing and binding of Bibles and the organisation of the Society’s working structure in Brazil were not received favourably by the London committee of the BFBS, a much larger and more complex bureaucratic organisation.

-BFBS Bibles, testaments and portions of text, as well as the RTS books and tracts, circulated in Protestant churches and schools in Brazil, feeding a public that made frequent use of Evangelical literature.
+BFBS Bibles, testaments and portions of the Bible, as well as the RTS books and tracts, circulated in Protestant churches and schools in Brazil, feeding a public that made frequent use of Evangelical literature.
 Most of the reading material, however, was purchased, read and heard by an anonymous public that colporteurs, superintendents and missionaries expected to become converts at some unknown point in the future.
 Narratives of conversions prompted by the simple intervention of these ‘silent messengers’ nourished the missionary imaginary that attributed to Christian texts extraordinary agency and power.
 In a worldly perspective, though, the most active agents who took on the responsibility of distributing and selling Bibles across the country were modestly educated and semi-literate men.
 Their encounters with Catholic resistance – either institutional (from bishops and priests) or popular – shaped the strategies they employed in their daily work and echoed in places as far away as Lisbon and London, where reports and narratives were carefully read and examined by the BFBS and RTS committees.

 [A]References